microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Change the Compatibility Level to see the performance improvements in SQL Server 2019</p>

-You will now run the same code, but with database compatibility of 150 which uses the features in SQL Server 2019.
+You will now run the same code, but with database compatibility of 150, which enables Intelligent Query Processing.

 Open the script **repro150.sql** by using the **File | Open File** option of Azure Data Studio.
 The file can be found in the **sqlworkshops/SQLonOpenShift/sqlonopenshift/03_performance/iqp** folder.